What are Digital Assets?

 By creating a single, unique digital asset that you can spend on yourself over and over again, you can create a chain of issues backed by consensus.
 When you submit data with these outputs, everyone on the network will not only agree on the order of the published data, but will even agree on which data to use when conflicting information is published.
 This is incredibly important for various use cases beyond tokenization.

-- Although a Colored Coin is secured on transmission according to the same rules as a normal token Colored Coins differ significantly from normal tokens because they represent real physical assets and financial obligations.
+- Although Digital Assets are backed by the same rules as the regular IOTA token when transferred, they are significantly different from ordinary tokens as they represent real physical assets and financial obligations.

-- Any digital asset issued by a person or organization represents an additional risk.
-There will always be a possibility that the issuer of the digital asset may fail to meet its inherent obligation.
-There is even a risk that they do not represent anything real and are completely fraudulent.
+- Any Digital Asset issued by a person or organization represents an additional risk.
+There will always be a possibility that the issuer of the Digital Asset will not fulfill the inherent obligation.
+There is even a risk that they will not represent anything real at all and will be completely fraudulent.